 Students who are performing below grade level in each of the content areas as measured by informal and formal classroom assessments receive individual and small group instruction to target their individual needs.
 During whole class instruction, the teacher may differentiate instruction based upon students' needs, interests, readiness, and learning profile.
-In addition, other types of instructional support that KIPP Comienza may utilize to support students achieving below grade level include:
+In addition, other types of instructional support that KIPP Empower may utilize to support students achieving below grade level include:

-- Small group, targeted instruction utilizing students' individualized academic data - Scaffolded lessons designed and executed for students to achieve incremental growth towards overall proficiency targets - Small group guided reading and writing lessons targeting specific skills that students need additional support mastering; data from reading and writing benchmark assessments and running records will determine specific grouping models - One-on-one conferring sessions between teachers and students in which teachers provide realtime, specific, targeted feedback to students in order for struggling students to strategize next steps towards instructional proficiency - More instructional time incorporated into the daily schedule and academic year in order to increase learning opportunities and supplemental curriculum for students in need of additional academic instruction and tutorials (including, but not limited to, summer programming) - Pre-teaching, re-teaching and spiraling standards, as evidenced by instructional scope and sequence, unit plans, and daily lesson plans, in order for students to have multiple opportunities to access each standard - Use of technology to enhance and supplement the existing curriculum, using student data to create individualized technological instructional programming to meet the needs of all students - Providing tutorial programming and homework support, as needed - Increasing parent engagement in their child's instructional progress via workshops and strategy workshops, so that they may support their son/daughter at home below grade level, and they develop key partnerships with community agencies and educational organizations to develop a cadre of resources for team, students, and parents to access in order to meet the instructional needs of all students.
+- Small group, targeted instruction utilizing students' individualized academic data - Scaffolded lessons designed and executed for students to achieve incremental growth towards overall proficiency targets - Small group guided reading and writing lessons targeting specific skills that students need additional support mastering; data from reading and writing benchmark assessments and running records will determine specific grouping models - One-on-one conferring sessions between teachers and students in which teachers provide realtime, specific, targeted feedback to students in order for struggling students to strategize next steps towards instructional proficiency. - More instructional time incorporated into the daily schedule and academic year in order to increase learning opportunities and supplemental curriculum for students in need of additional academic instruction and tutorials (including, but not limited to, summer programming) - Pre-teaching, re-teaching and spiraling standards, as evidenced by instructional scope and sequence, unit plans, and daily lesson plans, in order for students to have multiple opportunities to access each standard - Use of technology to enhance and supplement the existing curriculum, using student data to create individualized technological instructional programming to meet the needs of all students - Providing tutorial programming and homework support, as needed - Increasing parent engagement in their child's instructional progress via workshops and strategy workshops, so that they may support their son/daughter at home

-If an area of growth for student success becomes evident across a grade level or KIPP Comienza, such as reading comprehension, professional development is dedicated to that focus.
-In addition, teachers and administrators work collaboratively to share best practices and ideas to support students achieving
+If an area of growth for student success becomes evident across a grade level or schoolwide, such as reading comprehension, professional development will be dedicated to that focus.
+In addition, teachers and administrators work collaboratively to share best practices and ideas to support students achieving below grade level, and develop key partnerships with community agencies and educational organizations to develop a cadre of resources for team members, students, and parents to access in order to meet the instructional needs of all students.

 If, after implementing the aforementioned instructional support strategies, significant progress has not been made as measured by assessments, students achieving below grade level may be referred by the teacher or by the parent for an SSPT meeting.
 The Student Support and Progress Team may be comprised of the teacher(s), an administrator, other necessary support staff, the family of the child, and in some cases, the student.
 The purpose of the team is to develop and implement an action plan that complements and enhances the child's current educational program while targeting the specific academic or behavioral need of the student.
 The SSPT uses a collaborative model to identify interventions for improved student performance in order to have early identification and provision of supports to students who are struggling academically, linguistically and/or behaviorally in the general education setting.
-The process emphasizes early intervention for underachieving and struggling students is a function of the general education program.
-KIPP Comienza's SSPT aligns to and works in tandem with the Multi-Tiered Systems of Support ("MTSS") model in the following ways:
+The process emphasizes that early intervention for underachieving and struggling students is a function of the general education program.
+KIPP Empower's SSPT aligns to and works in tandem with the Multi-Tiered Systems of Support ("MTSS") model in the following ways: